Dynamic MDETR: A Dynamic Multimodal Transformer Decoder for Visual Grounding: Experiments

 \section{Experiments}

 In this section, we conduct extensive experiments to verify our Dynamic MDETR on five common benchmarks of visual grounding.
 Specifically, we first introduce the datasets and standard evaluation protocol in Sec. \ref{sec_4_1}.
 Then we detail the model implementation, including hyper-parameters and training recipes in Sec. \ref{sec_4_2}.
-After this, we first perform some ablation studies to investigate the effect of each component of Dynamic MDETR in Sec. \ref{sec_4_4}.
-In Sec. \ref{sec_4_3} we show the main results and compare with the state-of-the-art methods to demonstrate the effectiveness of our method.
-Finally, we visualize some examples for intuitive explanation of the learning process in Sec. \ref{sec_4_5}.
+After this, we first perform some ablation studies to investigate the effect of each component of Dynamic MDETR in Sec. \ref{sec_4_3}.
+In Sec. \ref{sec_4_4} we show the main results and compare with the state-of-the-art methods to demonstrate the effectiveness of our method.
+We also transfer our method to VQA task to prove its generalization to other vision-language domain in Sec. \ref{sec_4_5} Finally, we visualize some examples for an intuitive explanation of the learning process in Sec. \ref{sec_4_6}.